 At various points in the game, Cloud, Tifa, and Yuffie are all temporarily Put on a Bus and you lose their equipment as well, but you get their stuff back when they rejoin the group.

-Luckily this is avoided completely by the important stuff: the Materia.
+Luckily this is avoided by the important stuff: the Materia.
 Whenever a party member leaves, they hand over their Materia beforehand.
 Except for Yuffie's sidequest, where they're all taken away.

-And if you find hidden materia during said sidequest, Yuffie literally appears just to STEAL THAT TOO.
+And if you find hidden materia during said sidequest, Yuffie appears just to STEAL THAT TOO.
 And when it's done she randomly puts all the materia back in random slots on your characters instead of replacing it as you had it before.